tmux-plugins/tmux-battery/README.md

 Hit `prefix + I` to fetch the plugin and source it.

-Battery icon and percentage should now be visible.
+If format strings are added to `status-right`, they should now be visible.

 ### Manual Installation